S3-Store/.github/profile/README.md

 Our Company **GMS** needed a new platform for our activities and we weren't bought in on going cloud with our customer data.
 For this reason and many others we created **S3**, a production ready fork of Solidus.
+We would like to personally dedicate this website to Blish, Nebulab and Super Good, three companies without Solidus and therefor also S3 wouldn't exist.

 ---